Sonyo-UwU/Wplace-BlueMarble/docs/README.md

     <li>Buttons to select color on the filter list</li>
     <li>Disable and enable all colors keyboard shortcuts</li>
     <li>Display pixels painted percentage in the output status</li>
+    <li>Pixels close to but not exactly a palette color are considered being of that color</li>
   </ul>
   Minor features:
   <ul>